IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/02_metadata-global-attributes.md

   Others may be defined in the future.
 This attribute can be multi-valued if the data has been supplied to more than one project.

 ## Rules_of_use
-  (Recommended) Text containing information on, {\it e.g.} citability and PI access restrictions.
+  (Recommended) Text containing information on, it e.g. citability and PI access restrictions.
 This may point to a World Wide Web page specifying the rules of use.

 ## Skeleton_version
   (Optional) This is a text attribute containing the skeleton file version number.
 This is a required